streamnative/pulsar-hub/offloaders/filesystem/2.5.1/filesystem.md

     mount -e 192.168.0.103:/Users/test/Users/pulsar_nfs
     ```

-3. Configure the filesystem offloader driver.
+## Step 3: Configure the filesystem offloader driver

 As indicated in the [configuration](#configuration) section, you need to configure some properties for the filesystem offloader driver before using it.
 This tutorial assumes that you have configured the filesystem offloader driver as below and run Pulsar in **standalone** mode.

-    Set the following configurations in the `conf/standalone.conf` file.
+1. Set the following configurations in the `conf/standalone.conf` file.

     ```conf
     managedLedgerOffloadDriver=filesystem
     fileSystemURI=192.168.0.103:/Users/test/Users/pulsar_nfs
     fileSystemProfilePath=../conf/filesystem_offload_core_site.xml
     ```

-4. Modify the *filesystem_offload_core_site.xml* as follows.
+2. Modify the *filesystem_offload_core_site.xml* as follows.

     ```
     <property>